Gallery-of-Kaeon/Kaeon-FUSION/README.md

 If you have an issue with any of the provided resources, please let us know.

+Also,
+it is important to note that the contents of this repository are aimed at those who have a strong background in computer science.
+If you're a newcommer to programming in general, we reccommend you check out our [Kaeon FUSION for Dummies](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Dummies/README.md) resource.

 ## Contact info

 For any questions or comments, please email the following address: